bbauska/css-mastering-css/README.md

 -   tv: It is used for television-type devices with low resolution, color, limited scrollability screens, and sound available.

-<h2>MEDIA QUESTIONS AND RESPONSIVE WEB DESIGN
+<h2>MEDIA QUESTIONS AND RESPONSIVE WEB DESIGN</h2>

-Media queries allow to customize the presentation of web pages to a spe- cific range of devices such as mobile phones, tablets, desktops, etc., with- out change in markups.
+<p>Media queries allow to customize the presentation of web pages to a
+spe- cific range of devices such as mobile phones, tablets, desktops, etc., with- out change in markups.
 A media query contains media type and zero or more expressions such as the type and conditions of certain media features such as device width or screen resolution.
-Here's a simple example of a typical media query for standard devices.
+Here's a simple example of a typical media query for standard devices.</p>

 <h2>MEDIA QUERIES</h2>

-Responsive design was able to emerge due to media query.
+<p>Responsive design was able to emerge due to media query.
 The definition of Media Queries Level 3 was Candidate Recommendations in 2009, which means it was considered ready for implementation in browsers.
-Media queries allow us to create a series of tests and apply CSS by choosing to customize the page style to the user's needs.
+Media queries allow us to create a series of tests and apply CSS by choosing to customize the page style to the user's needs.</p>

-For example, the following media quiz questions to see if the current web page is displayed as screen media (so it is not a printed document) and the viewing area is 800 pixels wide.
-CSS selector
+<p>For example, the following media quiz questions to see if the current
+web page is displayed as screen media (so it is not a printed document) and the viewing area is 800 pixels wide.
+CSS selector;</p>

 <pre>
 .container will only be used if these two are true.